cbonoz/xrp23/README.md

 Demo video: https://youtu.be/gMbZ5oDf3n8

-You must ensure you have the XRP Ledger Devnet added to your metamask config, otherwise metamask may not be able to connect.
+You must ensure you have the XRP Ledger Devnet added to your metamask config, otherwise, metamask may not be able to connect.
 Follow the guide here: https://opensource.ripple.com/docs/evm-sidechain/connect-metamask-to-xrpl-evm-sidechain/

 Built for the <a href="https://newhorizon.devpost.com/" target="_blank">New Horizon hackathon</a> 2023.